fixm-ccb/fixm-user-manual-4.3.0-testing/docs/fixm-for-other-use-cases/using-fixm-core-with-an-application.md

 Unlike FF-ICE Message, the Basic Message Application focuses only on providing users with generic and reusable message data structures.
-It does not provide any message template since it is not linked to any particular operational use of FIXM.
+It does not provide any message templates since it is not linked to any particular operational use of FIXM.

-Users who wish to include additional message data structures beyond what is provided in Basic Message (but who do not wish to create templates for a pre-defined set of messages) are encouraged to do so via creating an Extension to Basic Message (see [Creating a new Extension](fixm-for-other-use-cases/using-fixm-core-with-an-extension?id=creating-a-new-extension) and [Using an Extension together with an Application](fixm-for-other-use-cases/using-fixm-core-with-an-extension?id=using-an-extension-together-with-an-application) for more on this).
+Users who wish to include additional message data structures beyond what is provided in Basic Message (but do not wish to create templates for a pre-defined set of messages) are encouraged to do so via creating an Extension to Basic Message (see [Creating a new Extension](fixm-for-other-use-cases/using-fixm-core-with-an-extension?id=creating-a-new-extension) and [Using an Extension together with an Application](fixm-for-other-use-cases/using-fixm-core-with-an-extension?id=using-an-extension-together-with-an-application) for more on this).
 Users who wish to create message templates for their